XACCNUS/Job-Scheduler/vnc_setup.md

 __Step 0. [init password]__

-Login your account in xacchead. run ```vncserver```, it will ask you to setup the password. after setting your vnc's password. kill the vncserver with the following command
+Login your account in xacchead. run ```vncserver```, it will ask you to setup the password. after setting your vnc's password, kill the vncserver with the following command

 ```bash
 vncserver -list